Jharmony/Weavers-Resources/Berlin.md

 ## ArIO Documentation ##

+[Gateway Architechture](https://docs.ar.io/gateways/) - A gateway’s primary role in the Arweave ecosystem is to act as a bridge between the Arweave network and the outside world.

+[ArIO Docs](https://docs.ar.io) - The AR.IO ecosystem is dedicated to cultivating products and protocols for sustaining access to digital permanence, making the permaweb available to everyone.

 [ArIO SDK](https://github.com/ar-io/ar-io-sdk) - This SDK provides functionality for interacting with the ar.io ecosystem of services (e.g. gateways and observers) and protocols (e.g. ArNS).
 It is available for both NodeJS and Web environments.

 ## Permaweb Cookbook ##